 Our cooking class

-As part of our day, we had a fun session making wild salmon cakes with cucumber cooler dip. (recipe at the bottom of the page)
+As part of our day, we had a fun session making wild salmon cakes with cucumber cooler dip.
+Find the recipe here.

 Our tour of the labs